 Try Before you buy services are seeing new demand during Coronavirus

-With more shoppers spending their days in front of a computer and online shopping, Try-before-you buy is getting more and more popular among online shoppers.
+With more shoppers spending their days in front of a computer and online shopping, Try before you buy is getting more and more popular among online shoppers.
 As retail stores remain closed amidst the global pandemic of COVID-19, companies with a try-at-home service are seeing an uptick in new customers and they are taking advantage of it.
-Now that stores remain closed, brands are cautiously looking to scale these services without overextending their resources.
+Now that stores remain closed, fashion brands are cautiously looking to scale these services without overextending their resources.

 Gemist, (@gemist) a jewelry company now gives its customers the ability to design their own rings, in 2019 after several months of beta testing.
 In December, the company launched its try-on service, specifically for engagement rings wherein Customers could order three styles at a time, to keep for two weeks for a $45 refundable deposit.
 Now the service includes all types of rings, but most are focused on engagement rings.
 When the customer sends the product back, they can request specific design changes, including adjustments to the setting, stone or band.
 Or, they can keep the ring as is.